ctoestreich/knockout-validation-rule-engine/README.md

 ## Without RequireJS

-You can still include the plugin without require js.
+You can still include the plugin without require.
 The plugin adds a global ko.RuleEngine singleton that you can instantiate.
 This is done in the [Inline Tests](https://github.com/ctoestreich/knockout-validation-rule-engine/blob/master/test/inline.html).

 ``` html
 <script src="../app/js/knockout-rule-engine.js"></script>